vladigleba/vladigleba.github.io/posts/prophecy/signs.md

 > *Men’s hearts failing them for fear*, and for looking after those things which are coming on the earth: for the powers of heaven shall be shaken.
 {% ct 'Luke 21:26' %}

 Those without God as their anchor will be in a frightful psychological state as things on earth become increasingly unstable.
-Such a state, on a societal level, makes people easy to control and manipulate--a fertile ground for tyranny and scape-goat-seeking narratives, which can easily lead to previously unimaginable atrocities.
-The Bible predicts [this will happen](../prophecy/usa.md) just before Christ's Second Coming.
+Such a state, on a societal level, makes people easy to control and manipulate—a fertile ground for tyranny and scape-goat-seeking narratives, which can easily lead to previously unimaginable atrocities.
+The Bible predicts [this will happen](../prophecy/usa.md) just before Christ’s Second Coming.

 ## What sign does Paul give in one of his letters?